niwatorrri/830-advanced-ui/hw4/README.md

     );
 ```

-The `NewBehavior` constructor takes an optional parameter of type `SetupConstraint<?>`, so that some constraint(s) can be set up for the new objects upon creation.
+The `NewBehavior` constructor takes an optional parameter of type `SetupConstraint`, so that some constraint(s) can be set up for the new objects upon creation.
 A usage example is given in the next subsection.

 ### A Complete Example with Advanced Features